ekirmen/zeatingmaps/README.md

 This reads the map for the given hall and inserts any missing seat records for all of its functions.

+## Event navigation

+The `/store/event/:eventId` page shows the event details and lets the user pick a function.
+If the event only has a single function available, the page now automatically redirects to the seat map so customers can select their seats without an extra click.

 ## Pruebas en Vercel

 Si quieres ejecutar `npm test --silent` en Vercel como parte del despliegue,